 Such a class must be offered outside of the core courses taken by all students pursuing a degree in Public Policy, Social Welfare or Urban Planning at UCLA Luskin.
 The course can be part of another UCLA department’s core curriculum if the enrollee takes the class as an elective and a Data Analytics committee member approves it toward the certificate in advance.

 Students must choose at least one course from the Technology Policy and Ethics track, and at least two other courses, which may be derived from any of the other tracks.
+Only one course from the Technology Policy and Ethics track will count towards completion of the certificate.
 A working list of subject areas and example courses that count for credit are presented below, with the expectation that additional courses will be identified and approved by certificate administrators in consultation with individual students once the program has formally launched.
 Inclusion of courses from outside the Luskin School are also subject to approval by the instructor and department.

 Courses focusing on Geographic Information Systems (GIS) and mapping